Click a letter to see a list of medical procedures beginning with that letter.

 X-ray.
 This test uses energy beams to make images of internal tissues, bones, and organs onto film.

 MRI.
-This test uses large magnets, radio waves, and a computer to make detailed images of organs and structures within the body.
+This test uses large magnets, radio waves, and a computer to make detailed images of organs and structures in the body.

 Biopsy.
 The healthcare provider removes tissue samples with a needle or during surgery.
 The samples are looked at under a microscope.
 It’s done to find cancer or other abnormal cells or to remove tissue from the affected bone.